khakhalin/notes/dictionary.md

 **Map Reduce** (dev): programming model for parallel computing; a type of split-apply-combine strategy.
 Essentially, seems to define two functions, one function on splittable tasks (something like `for each element in List`) that analyzes its `element` and sends answers out; and another one that catches answers and combines them all into one answer.

+**Marshaling** (programming): an alternative to pickling, where instead of dumping memory representation and hoping that it can be read, you force some sort of a reversed-engineered structure on it.

 **MCMC** (ml) Markov Chain Monte-Carlo.
 See [[modeling]].

 **MLE** (stats): Max-Likelihod Estimation.
 See [[02_Regression]].